lkodinsson/MARS/Basic/PHB.md

 **Action Speed:** Free

 Choose which of your items you are wielding in your hands.
 This can be items from your inventory, or items found in your immediate area.

+#### Drop Prone

+**Action Speed:** Free

+You become prone, providingan advantage to deflection and evasion against ranged attacks, but a disadvantage to deflection against melee attacks.

 #### Evade